Sebowski1/roadtools/README.md

 After customizing a road, you can save it as a new preset.
 - Make sure **Live Update** is turned off.
 - Select the customized edge and press **Save**.
 - You can upload a custom thumbnail by pressing the square **image button** next to Save.

+> **Note:** When replacing the existing image with a new one, a blender restart is required to see the changes.

 #### Delete Presets
 To delete a preset (except **!Default**):